Oscar-winning actor William Hurt dies aged 71

-William Hurt: Oscar-winning actor dies aged 71
+William Hurt death: Oscar-winning actor dies aged 71

 ‘Kiss of the Spider Woman’ star died of natural causes